-OCTA will continue with its focus on providing safe, reliable, and efficient transit services in Orange County.
+In 2019-20, OCTA will continue with its focus on providing safe, reliable, and efficient transit services in Orange County.
 While state transit funding has recently become more stable, future demand increases due to environmental regulations and increased fuel prices may put further strain on existing resources.
 Thus, OCTA will make every effort to minimize additional state obligations to transit operations which lack a sufficient and secure revenue source.
 To that end, OCTA will focus on the following:

 - a) Advocate for a continued strong state role in providing funding for transit operations rather than shifting responsibility to local transportation entities.
-No additional requirements should be created for operation levels beyond existing capacity, unless agreed to by that entity or otherwise appropriately funded; - b) Support the development of greater efficiencies within the Transportation Development Act's performance metrics while maintaining existing eligibility parameters and realigning administrative rules and farebox recovery requirements to eliminate any unnecessary or overly burdensome mandates in order to streamline the administration of transit funding;
+No additional requirements should be created for operation levels beyond existing capacity, unless agreed to by that entity or otherwise appropriately funded; (moved from "Key Policy Issues" Section) - b) Support the development of greater efficiencies within the Transportation Development Act's performance metrics while maintaining existing eligibility parameters and realigning administrative rules and farebox recovery requirements to eliminate any unnecessary or overly burdensome mandates in order to streamline the administration of transit funding; (moved from "Key Policy Issues" Section)

-- c) Flexibility should be included in state transit funding sources, allowing transit operators to use the funding for both operations and capital expenditures; - d) Support efforts to mitigate costs associated with the development, testing, purchase, and operation of zero-emission transit buses, including an alternative electricity rate structure, tax incentives, and other forms of financial assistance; - e) Seek additional funding for paratransit operations and transit accessibility capital improvements that support persons with disabilities and senior citizens; - f) Support legislation to encourage and incentivize the interoperability of transit and rail systems within California; - g) Support legislation to limit the liability of transit districts for the location of bus stops (Bonanno v.
-Central Contra Costa Transit Authority); - h) Support the citing of transit-oriented development projects (i.e., authorize extra credit towards housing element requirements for these developments), including incentives for development; - Support legislation and or/regulations which aim to enhance transit services, and the overall safety and security of transit riders, coach operators, and on-road vehicles.
+- c) Flexibility should be included in state transit funding sources, allowing transit operators to use the funding for both operations and capital expenditures; (moved from "Key Policy Issues" Section) - d) Support efforts to mitigate costs associated with the development, testing, purchase, and operation of zero-emission transit buses, including an alternative electricity rate structure, tax incentives, and other forms of financial assistance; (combined with what was Section XII, subsections (c) and (d)) - e) Seek additional funding for paratransit operations and transit accessibility capital improvements that support persons with disabilities and senior citizens; (moved from Section II) - fa) Support legislation to encourage and incentivize the interoperability of transit and rail systems within California; - gb) Support legislation to limit the liability of transit districts for the location of bus stops (Bonanno v.
+Central Contra Costa Transit Authority); - he) Support the citing of transit-oriented development projects (i.e. authorize extra credit towards housing element requirements for these developments), including incentives for development; - id) Support legislation and or/regulations which aim to enhance transit services, and the overall safety and security of transit riders, coach operators, and on-road vehicles.

 VI.
-ROADS AND HIGHWAYS
+V. ROADS AND HIGHWAYS

 OCTA's commitment to continuously improve mobility in Orange County is reflected through a dynamic involvement in such innovative highway endeavors as the ownership of the 91 Express Lanes and the use of design-build authority on the State Route 22 project and Interstate 405 (I-405) Improvement Project.
-OCTA will continue to seek new and innovative ways to deliver road and highway projects to the residents of Orange County and, to that end, OCTA will focus on the following:
+OCTA will continue to seek new and innovative ways to deliver road and highway projects to the residents of Orange County and, to that end, in 2019-20, OCTA will focus on the following: